mvieno/emep-ctm/Input.rst

 Dust files
 ~~~~~~~~~~

-The annual ASCII data for sand and clay fractions as well as the monthly
+The annual ASCII data for sand and clay fractions by

-data for boundary and initial conditions for dust from Sahara are
-replaced with a single NetCDF file ``Soil_Tegen.nc`` since 2013.
+The variables 'sand' and 'clay' gives the fraction (in %) of sand an
+clay in the soil for each grid cell over land.
+These data are included
+in the NetCDF file ``Soil_Tegen.nc``.
 This
 covers data for a global domain in :math:`0.5\times 0.5` degree
 resolution.

-The variables 'sand' and 'clay' gives the fraction (in %) of sand an
-clay in the soil for each grid cell over land.

-The files are used by the module ``DustProd_mod.f90``, which calculates
+The ``Soil_Tegen.nc`` file is used by the ``DustProd_mod.f90`` module, which calculates
 windblown dust emissions from soil erosion.
-Note that the
-parametrization is still in the development and testing phase, and is by
-default 'turned off'.
-To include it in the model calculations, set
-``USE_DUST=.true.`` in ``config_emep.nml``.
 The user is recommended to
 read carefully documentation and comments in the module ``DustProd_mod.f90``.

-There is also a possibility to include boundary and initial conditions
-for dust from Sahara.
-The input file gives monthly dust mixing ratios
-(MM - month, e.g. 01, 02, 03,...) for fine and coarse dust from Sahara.
-The files are based on calculations from a global CTM at the University
-of Oslo for 2000.
-To include Saharan dust, set ``USE_SAHARA=.true.`` in
-``config_emep.nml``.
+The monthly file ``Dust2014_month.nc`` has been calcuated by the EMEP model for a global run,
+in which all dust is on-line computed as wind-blown.
+This is used as boundary condition
+for dust produced outside the model domain when the ``USE_DUST=.true.``.

 Another source for dust is an arid surface.
 This is accounted for by
 soilmosture calculations in ``DustProd_mod.f90``.
 Together with Soil